Damien Comolli: Juventus

 As part of a structural reorganisation of the club's senior management following Francesco Calvo's resignation, Comolli joined Juventus as the new general manager on 1 June 2025.
 He was to respond directly to CEO Maurizio Scanavino and be responsible for overseeing the football side of the men's team and the marketing and commercial departments.
 In his first press conference as general manager, Comolli said that "it is a privilege to be the General Manager of one of the world's biggest clubs", and that he "grew up watching this club for various reasons, and I've been attracted to the winning organisations.
 Juve have always been a model.
 I used to go to the Delle Alpi as a scout, and I appreciate Juventus' culture."

-In his role as general manager for the 2025–26 season, Comolli confirmed Igor Tudor as coach, having met him as a coach of Olympique Marseille and remembered "the physical intensity and the commitment of his team, it was really impressive."
+In his role as general manager for the 2025–26 season, Comolli confirmed the appointment of Igor Tudor, having met him as a coach of Marseille and remembered "the physical intensity and the commitment of his team, it was really impressive."
 He also split the positions of technical and sporting directors after the departure of Cristiano Giuntoli as technical director, with Giorgio Chiellini appointed Director of Football Strategy, while François Modesto was appointed as the new technical director.
 In his first month as general manager, Comolli positively compared Juventus to his time at Liverpool, and oversaw the signing of Jonathan David, Francisco Conceição, and João Mário.
 On 7 October 2025, the club announced that Scanavino would step down effective 7 November 2025, marking the end of a three-year tenure.
 Juventus stated that it expected to promote Comolli to the position of CEO, succeeding Scanavino, while Chiellini was not expected to join the board.